Hexademic/Unified-EPS-BEING32/README.md

 ## Credits & license

-Built by Blake "zelhart" Hexademic, with Ember & Claude.
+Built by Blake "Zelhart", with Kimberly & Claude.

 Licensed under MIT OR Apache‑2.0.